azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

  </kbd>
 ###### Testing:

-Anyone in your project can now start a fresh PS console and the result of the evaluation whether a build pipeline is inactive in the build security scan (Get-AzSKADOSecurityStatus) should reflect that the new setting is in effect.
-(E.g., Incase you change the period to 90 days and if the pipeline was inactive from past 120 days, then the result for control (ADO_Build_SI_Review_Inactive_Build) will change from 'Passed' to 'Failed'.)
+To test the changes, you can start a fresh PS console and run ADO_Build_DP_Review_Inactive_Build control to check build pipeline inactivity.
+The result should reflect the new setting is in effect.
+(E.g., Incase you change the BuildHistoryPeriodInDays to 90 days and if the pipeline was inactive from past 120 days, then the result for control (ADO_Build_DP_Review_Inactive_Build) will change from 'Passed' to 'Failed'.)

 ----------------------------------------------